Contentstack-Solutions/python-entries-operations/README.md

 * Publish all Entries - `publishAllEntries.py`
 * Publish all Entries of a Certain Content Type - `publishAllEntriesFromContentType.py`
 * Use a Query to Find an Entry - `queryEntries.py`
+* Update a field value in bulk - `updateFieldValue.py`

 Comments at the top of every script describes what it does.
 Feel free to extend any script to fit your use case.